vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/migrations.md

 Saving artifacts...
 ```

-Our contracts are deployed to the network and we can see the transactions and to find the addresses of the contracts.
+Our contracts are deployed to the network and we can see the transactions and find the addresses of the contracts.

-### Advanced migration
+### Advanced Migration
 Now we will make our migration script more complex.
 We will deploy the script and after that will set value for the `x` variable.
-Open `2_deply_simple_storage.js` again and change content of the file.
+Open `2_deploy_simple_storage.js` again and change content of the file:

 ```js
 var SimpleStorage = artifacts.require("./SimpleStorage");